Find out more about the fees and funding for your time abroad

 Further information on exchanges in Europe for students with additional needs can be found at: http://www.exchangeability.eu

 If you are going on an Erasmus exchange you can apply for additional funding on top of the standard Erasmus grant to aid with additional needs.

-Participating in the Erasmus scheme is not in itself a dangerous experience but, like every person travelling abroad, you may need to be more aware of your personal safety than when you are at home.
+Studying or working abroad is not in itself a dangerous experience but, like every person travelling abroad, you may need to be more aware of your personal safety than when you are at home.

 Before you go: